krobelus/rate-experiments/README.md

 **Invariant 1.** If a clause is watched on two distinct literals $l$ and $k$, and the current trail $I$ falsifies $l$, then $I$ satisfies $k$.

-In particular, when literal $l$ is assigned, it is propagated by scanning the watchlist of $\overline{l}$, thus visiting only clauses that are watched on $\overline{l}$.
-Since their watch $\overline{l}$ is falsified, Invariant 1 might need to be restored.
+A clause that is not already satisfied, can only become unit if one of it is watches is falsified.
+When literal $l$ is assigned, it is sufficient to visit clauses in the watchlist of $\overline{l}$ to find unit literals that are not yet assigned.
+For clauses that are not unit, the watches are changed to restore Invariant 1.

-\paragraph{CDCL} Predominant SAT solvers implement Conflict Driven Clause Learning (CDCL) which is based on the following principle: whenever some clause in the formula is falsified with respect to the trail, this means that the current set of assumptions cannot be a subset of any model.
-Therefore a subset of the assumptions is reverted and a *conflict clause* is learned
---- it is added to the formula to prevent the solver from revisiting those wrong assumptions.
+\paragraph{CDCL} Predominant SAT solvers implement Conflict Driven Clause Learning (CDCL) [@cdcl] which is based on the following principle: whenever some clause in the formula is falsified with respect to the trail, the current set of assumptions makes the formula unsatisfiable.
+Therefore a subset of the assumptions is undone and a *conflict clause* is learned --- it is added to the formula to prevent the solver from revisiting those wrong assumptions.
 As the number of clauses increases, so does memory usage, and the time spent on unit propagation.
 Because of this learned clauses are regularly deleted from the formula in a satisfiability-preserving way if they are not considered useful.

 2.2 Proofs of SAT Solvers' Unsatisfiability Results
 ---------------------------------------------------